Most beef jerky is packaged in what’s called a “barrier bag” and inside that bag is an oxygen absorber (the white packet).

 When food-stuff like beef jerky is in the presence of oxygen, it can encourage microbial growth of Yeasts and Molds.
 This is because these microorganisms are obligate aerobes, meaning they require free oxygen for growth.

-Suffice to say, in order to prevent their growth, you need to minimize things like oxygen, light, heat, humidity, water activity, etc.
+In order to prevent their growth, you need to minimize things like oxygen, light, heat, humidity, water activity, etc.

 Inside the oxygen absorber is primarily iron powder as well as other components like sodium (functions as a catalyst) and activated carbon (absorbs gas/odor).